timreichen/Bundler/README.md

 ### Other

 Other files can be fetched via the `fetch API`.
-They will not be optimized or transformed.
+They will not be transformed or optimized.

 ## Smart Splitting